Robin Wilson

 one_day = PM25.sel(time='2014-02-20')

-is a fancy, labelled version of a numpy.ndarray
+dask and dask.distributedxarray.DataArray is a fancy, labelled version of a numpy.ndarray

-is a collection of multiple DataArray
+xarray.Dataset is a collection of multiple DataArrays which share dimensions

 arr = np.random.rand(3, 4, 2)